Form I-130 Petition for Alien Relative

 - Birth certificate of the sponsor

-- Birth certificates of the green card applicant in order to prove nationality
+- Birth certificates of the green card applicant to prove nationality

 Alternative Documents

-If you are unable to acquire certain required documents, you can always supply alternative documents to the USCIS.
+If you cannot acquire certain required documents, you can always supply alternative documents to the USCIS.
 Alternative support documents are called “secondary evidence.”
-They help USCIS make a decision if the original documents are not available to you.
+They help USCIS decide if the original documents are not available to you.

 For example, maybe you cannot get a copy of your birth certificate.
-In this case, you will need to acquire other supporting documents or records to prove the facts of your birth.
+In this case, you must acquire other supporting documents or records to prove the facts of your birth.
 Examples of supporting documents include baptism certificates, school records, and more.
-Keep in mind that USCIS can still issue a request for evidence (RFE) if they are not satisfied with your supporting documents.
+Remember that USCIS can still issue a request for evidence (RFE) if they are not satisfied with your supporting documents.

 How to Fill Out Form I-130 Petition for Alien Relative